particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 SKU | Low volume lead time | High volume lead time
 ------------ | ------------- | -------------
-ANTDUCK | Less than 10 units, ships immediately | More than 10 units, ships in 4 - 6 weeks
+ANTDUCK | Less than 200 units, ships immediately | More than 200 units, ships in 4 - 6 weeks
+ANTELEC | Less than 500 units, ships immediately | More than 500 units, ships in 4 - 6 weeks
-ANTELEC50 | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
+ANTELEC50 | Less than 500 units, ships immediately | More than 500 units, ships in 4 - 6 weeks
 ANTFLEX | Less than 150 units, ships immediately | More than 150 units, ships in 4 - 6 weeks
-ARDSHIELD | Less than 250 units, ships immediately | More than 250 units, ships in 8 - 10 weeks
+ARDSHIELD | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
+ASSET2GV2 | Less than 50 units, ships immediately | More than 50 units, ships in 2 - 4 weeks
 ASSET3G260V2 | Less than 25 units, ships immediately | More than 25 units, ships in 10 - 13 weeks
 ASSET3G270V2 | Less than 50 units, ships immediately | More than 50 units, ships in 2 - 4 weeks
-ASSET2GV2 | Less than 50 units, ships immediately | More than 50 units, ships in 2 - 4 weeks
+BAT2000 | Less than 10 units, ships immediately | More than 10 units, ships in 4 - 6 weeks
 BATTMOD50 | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
-E260KIT | All volumes ship in 10 - 13 weeks | All volumes ship in 10 - 13 weeks
+E260KIT | Less than 350 units, ships immediately | More than 350 units, ships in 10 - 13 weeks
 E260TRAY50 | All volumes ship in 12 - 16 weeks | All volumes ship in 12 - 16 weeks
 E270KIT | Less than 500 units, ships immediately | More than 500 units, ships in 10 - 13 weeks
 E270TRAY50 | All volumes ship in 10 - 13 weeks | All volumes ship in 10 - 13 weeks
 E310KIT | All volumes ship in 10 - 13 weeks | All volumes ship in 10 - 13 weeks
+E310MOD1 | Less than 25 units, ships immediately | More than 25 units, ships in 10 - 13 weeks
+E310TRAY50 | All volumes ship in 12 - 16 weeks | All volumes ship in 12 - 16 weeks
 E350KIT | Less than 200 units, ships immediately | More than 200 units, ships in 10 - 13 weeks
-E350TRAY50 | Less than 100 units, ships immediately | More than 100 units, ships in 10 - 13 weeks
+E350TRAY50 | Less than 150 units, ships immediately | More than 150 units, ships in 10 - 13 weeks
 GSWTP | Less than 50 units, ships immediately | More than 50 units, ships in 8 - 10 weeks
-MKITPH | Less than 50 units, ships immediately | More than 50 units, ships in 12 - 16 weeks
+MKITPH | Less than 200 units, ships immediately | More than 200 units, ships in 12 - 16 weeks
-P0MOD10 | Less than 250 units, ships immediately | More than 250 units, ships in 12 - 16 weeks
+P0MOD10 | Less than 500 units, ships immediately | More than 500 units, ships in 12 - 16 weeks
 P0REEL | All volumes ship in 12 - 16 weeks | All volumes ship in 12 - 16 weeks
-P1MOD10 | Less than 500 units, ships immediately | More than 500 units, ships in 12 - 16 weeks
+P1MOD10 | Less than 1,000 units, ships immediately | More than 1,000 units, ships in 12 - 16 weeks
 P1REEL | Less than 3000 units, ships immediately | More than 3000 units, ships in 12 - 16 weeks
 PHNTRAYH | Less than 700 units, ships immediately | More than 700 units, ships in 12 - 16 weeks
 PHNTRAYNOH | All volumes ship in 12 - 16 weeks | All volumes ship in 12 - 16 weeks
 PHOTONH | Less than 2000 units, ships immediately | More than 2000 units, ships in 12 - 16 weeks
-PHOTONKIT | All volumes ship in 12 - 16 weeks | All volumes ship in 12 - 16 weeks
+PHOTONKIT | Less than 150 units, ships immediately | More than 150 units, ships in 12 - 16 weeks
 PHOTONNOH | Less than 500 units, ships immediately | More than 500 units, ships in 12 - 16 weeks
 PROGSHIELD | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
 PWRSHIELDH | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
 RLYSHIELD | Less than 20 units, ships immediately | More than 20 units, ships in 8 - 10 weeks
 SIMBLANK50 | Less than 500 units, ships immediately | More than 500 units, ships in 4 - 6 weeks
+SIMTELE | Less than 500 units, ships immediately | More than 500 units, ships in 4 - 6 weeks
 SNSRKIT3G260 | Less than 20 units, ships immediately | More than 20 units, ships in 10 - 13 weeks
 SNSRKIT3G270 | Less than 75 units, ships immediately | More than 75 units, ships in 10 - 13 weeks
-SPKBTTN | Less than 500 units, ships immediately | More than 500 units, ships in 10 - 13 weeks
+SPKBTTN | Less than 750 units, ships immediately | More than 750 units, ships in 10 - 13 weeks

 Lead times apply only from the point of payment.
 Requesting a lead time will not reserve stock.
 Only a committed, non-refundable, non-cancellable purchase order (PO) or a purchase with payment will guarantee lead times.
 Particle reserves the right to increase or decrease lead times at any time.